Sending money abroad online is now easier than ever, but how simple is it really?

 Azimo is one of several innovative companies aiming to make transferring money abroad online and from your smartphone an easy task.
 We are excited to include them in our 10-blog-post series detailing the user experience of sending money online.

-If you’d like to obtain all the insights of our benchmark study (created in conjunction with the user-testing tool Userbrain), you can pre-order the full report using the link below.
+If you’d like to obtain all the insights of our benchmark study (created in conjunction with the user-testing tool Userbrain), you can read the full report using the link below.
 The report will be published in June.

 To evaluate how easy it really is to send money with Azimo online, we tasked a panel of randomly selected users to try and make a transfer of £250 from the United Kingdom to a fictional friend living in Paris.
 We used the remote user-testing tool Userbrain to record the users’ screens and oral commentary.